saifhaq/alma/README.md

 numerical indices.
 - Dealing with error handling.
 If any conversion method fails, `alma` will fail gracefully for that method and one can access tht error message and traceback from the returned object.
+- Debugging and logging.
+A lot of the conversion methods have very verbose logging.
+We have opted to mostly silence those logs.
+However, if one wants access to those logs, one should use the `setup_logging` function and set the debugging level to `DEBUG`.

 ## Conversion Options